 The forthcoming articles in this series will look at the potential challenges for wealth transfer; the role of the adviser and the skills they need; the family business dynamic, and the increasing importance of ESG criteria to the next gen.

 Our private client business is built on long-term relationships with clients to help them protect, preserve and grow their family wealth.
 In a fast-changing and sometimes uncertain world, our clients trust them to manage their affairs with skill, absolute discretion and a high attention to detail.
-To find out how we can help you, please contact me using my profile below who has overall responsibility for our global trust services.
+To find out how we can help you, please contact us.